 Step away from the crash diets and try to manage your stress levels as these are among the top causes of thinning hair.
 Incidents such as surgery or going through stressful periods at work can lead to temporary hair loss, but do not fear!
 Zinc supplements can work wonders and help strengthen the hairs you have.
 This will ensure your hair looks the best it can until the rest of your hair grows back which should typically take approximately six to 12 months.

 You can’t change your genetics and you’ve guessed it, this is the leading cause of female hair loss.
 New York based dermatologist Neil Sadick, who specialises in hair loss recommends that the only topical treatment with evidence-based efficacy is minoxidil.
-There are a number of products on the market which contain this ingredient, so stick with it for minimum of three months use on a daily basis and you should yield the results.
+There are a number of products on the market which contain this ingredient, so stick with it for a minimum of three months use on a daily basis and you should yield the results.

 From menopause and pregnancy to birth control pills, hormonal changes can mess with your hair.
 Prescription drug spironolactone controls androgens and can help with normalising hair growth, or if you think it may be your birth control, it might be time to ask your doctor for an alternative.